lhbikos/ReCenterPsychStats/docs/index.md

 All materials used in creating this OER are available at its [GitHub repo](https://github.com/lhbikos/ReCenterPsychStats).

 As a perpetually-in-progress, open education resource, feedback is always welcome.
 This IRB-approved (SPU IRB #202102010R, no expiration) [Qualtrics-hosted survey](https://spupsych.az1.qualtrics.com/jfe/form/SV_0OnBLfut3VIOIS2) includes formal rating scales, open-ended text boxes, and a portal for uploading attachments (e.g., marked up PDFs).
 You are welcome to complete only the portions that are relevant to you.
+You are also welcome to leave feedback in the comments at the GitHub site that hosts the book or to e-mail: recenterpsychstats@gmail.com

 Copyright © 2023 by Lynette Bikos
 Seattle Pacific University Library, Seattle, WA